Last updated 26th March 2020 at 10.00am

 Please be advised that the information provided below is for guidance only and was correct at the time of publication.
 As the situation in relation to COVID-19 is developing and changing on a daily basis, it is recommended that you always check for the latest information.

-A. Yes, an employee will be entitled to SSP if they are self-isolating because:
+In response to this pandemic, the Government has changed the law in relation to an employee’s entitlement to SSP.
+An employee will be entitled to SSP if they are self-isolating because:

-SSP is currently payable at £94.25 per week for up to 28 weeks.
-(Employers to note that this will increase to £95.85 per week as of 6 April 2020).
+SSP is currently payable at £94.25 per week for up to 28 weeks (that this will increase to £95.85 per week as of 6 April 2020).
 This is payable from day one of any COVID-19 related absence.

 The Prime Minister announced strict lockdown measures on 23 March 2020 that individuals should stay at home unless they need to go out for one of the following reasons: